 The Sunday Telegraph, meanwhile, said it had seen a cache of documents "which detail a regulator apparently intent on suppressing negative publicity about the NHS, amid political pressure from then-Labour ministers and their advisers" ahead of the 2010 General Election.

-And, on Saturday, Morecambe and Lunesdale's Tory MP David Morris wrote an open letter to Mr Burnham saying there were "serious questions" for Mr Burnham and Labour to answer over the cover-up scandal including "how much pressure did you put on the CQC to tone down its criticism of hospitals?"'No recollection'
+And, on Saturday, Morecambe and Lunesdale's Tory MP David Morris wrote an open letter to Mr Burnham saying there were "serious questions" for Mr Burnham and Labour to answer over the cover-up scandal including "how much pressure did you put on the CQC to tone down its criticism of hospitals?"

 Mr Burnham, health secretary from June 2009 until Labour's general election defeat in May 2010, told BBC Radio 4's The World This Weekend it was significant that he sped up the introduction of a system for assessing and registering NHS hospitals while he was health secretary.